Burton upon Trent Flour Mills: Burton Mill

 The business was sold in 1989 to Keith Baxter.
 Milling ceased in May 1992.
 One of the directors, Frederick Baxter, was taken to court over the illegal removal of machinery from a listed building.
 He was fined £3,000 and the company £6,000.

-The building was saved from demolition and converted for residential with 7 homes and 16 apartments use by BiDesign Architecture.
+The building was saved from demolition and converted for residential use with 7 homes and 16 apartments use by BiDesign Architecture.